TLouf/querier/doc/source/quickstart.rst

 -----------------

 To retrieve data from a database a :py:class:`querier.Filter` is required.
 They are used to retrieve entries with special conditions.

 The most simple filter is the empty filter::

-    from querier import Filter
+    import querier as qr
-    f = Filter()
+    f = qr.Filter()

 It will make :py:meth:`querier.Connection.extract` method to return all entries in the database as no condition is defined in the filter.